kevinyjn1/subliminal-steering/README.md

 subliminal-steering/
 ├─ README.md
 ├─ requirements.txt
-├─ gpu_experiment_output #The result of one attemption ├─ src/
+├─ output #The result of one attemption
+├─ src/
 │  ├─ notebook/ (legacy code; I'm not sure these code can run) │  ├── utils_io.py              # Core utilities and I/O functions